 7 Quick and Easy Passover Recipes for the Busy, Jewish Millennial

-Abstaining from eating chametz, or grain-based foods such as bread or pasta, during Passover is a valuable and meaningful practice for those that choose to do so.
-That’s what it can be difficult to uphold that religious tradition at the school, in your new apartment that’s still a mess, at the end of a long day at your stressful entry-level job.
-Sure, it’s much less stressful when you’re at home, and your family is cooking kosher dinners, but once you’re on your own, you might be tempted to give in out of convenience.
+Abstaining from eating chametz, or grain-based foods such as bread or pasta, during Passover is a valuable and meaningful practice for those who choose to do so.
+It can be difficult to uphold that religious tradition at the school, in your new apartment that’s still a mess, at the end of a long day at your stressful entry-level job.
+Sure, it’s much less stressful when you’re at home and your family is cooking kosher dinners, but once you’re on your own, you might be tempted to give in out of convenience.

-To ease that burden and help you maintain your Passover diet, I’ve compiled some of the best and fastest Kosher Passover recipes; one for each day of Passover.
+To ease that burden and help you maintain your Passover diet, I’ve compiled some of the best and fastest Kosher recipes, one for each day of Passover.

-1. Mini Crustless Quiches with Asparagus and Oven Dried Tomatoes (Joy of Kosher)
+Mini Crustless Quiches with Asparagus and Oven-Dried Tomatoes (Joy of Kosher)

 Prep time: 10 minutes